Opinion by David Stone

 I’m a troublemaker.
 I mention this only for those who don’t know me.
 Age has not reduced my inclination to fire first, aim later.

-Not long after Sheltered from What?, I got into a tiff with, of all things, the Erie County Democratic Party.
+Not long after Sheltered from What?, I got into a tiff with, of all entities, the Erie County Democratic Party.
 Tangling with a machine run by Boss Joe Crangle lead me to change my party affiliation to Independent.

 The fight escalated until the Buffalo News caught on, and I got to be the focal point of another three-parter.
 And at risk of losing my job.